AIG first quarter earnings down slightly on interest rates, returns

-NEW YORK American International Group Inc's (AIG.N) first-quarter earnings fell slightly as low interest rates and weaker returns from alternative investments offset improvements in its commercial insurance business.
+NEW YORK, April 30 American International Group Inc's first-quarter earnings fell slightly as low interest rates and weaker returns from alternative investments offset improvements in its commercial insurance business.

 The U.S. insurer also said on Thursday that it authorized the buyback of up to $3.5 billion in additional shares.